-Danny understands what it takes to be successful and how to overcome adversity, after losing his right arm in an horrific road crash in 1994, he then went on to reach the pinnacle of his career winning Paralympic gold and breaking the 800m World Record.
+Danny is the founder and owner of 1404 Performance and understands what it takes to be successful and how to deal with setbacks, after losing his right arm in an horrific road crash in 1994, he then went on to reach the pinnacle of his career winning Paralympic gold and breaking the 800m World Record.

 It was Danny's drive and determination to overcome that huge hurdle in his life, focus on the future and regain his positive mental attitude that has led him to much success.
 Within 6months of his accident he was back on the rugby field and shortly after into Paralympic sport, quickly dominating – famously winning gold in the men’s 800 metres at the Athens 2004 Paralympic Games, a year which also saw him set a new world record.
 It was the highlight of a glittering international career that saw Danny win every major title in the sport, including the World Championships, European Championships and Paralympic World Cup.

 Since retiring from international athletics, Danny continues to build on his reputation as a leading motivational/inspirational speaker in the world of business and sport delivering keynote presentations around the world that leave his audience motivated and inspired to achieve their goals and targets both personally and within business.

 Alongside his speaking Danny is a Personal Performance coach, facilitating individuals and teams to unlock their true potential.
 He is also a regular on TV, presenting on large sporting events such as the Paralympics and World Darts Championships as well factual programmes for the BBC including three consecutive series of BBC Food: Truth or Scare.
 Danny was also a contestant on Celebrity MasterChef reaching the quarter finals.

 Donna Fraser is a former sprinter, who competed at four consecutive Olympic Games for Great Britain, has developed a wealth of experience within the field of equality and diversity communications since her retirement from competitive athletics in 2009.